Estimating the characteristics of stochastic damping Hamiltonian systems from continuous observations: Introduction

-where $c\colon \R^{d}\times\R^{d}\to\R^{d\times d}, V\colon \R^d\to \R, \sigma\colon \R^{d}\times\R^{d}\to \R^{d\times d}$ and $(W_t)_{t\geq0}$ is a $d$-dimensional Brownian motion independent of the random variables $X_0,Y_0$.
-Such processes are sometimes referred to as \emph{stochastic damping Hamiltonian systems} and are often thought of as model for the coupled velocity $\Y$ and position $\X$ of some object.
-Thus, it is no surprise that these processes are also applied for various modelling purposes (see e.g.\ the references in \cite{ditlevsen2019}).
-In particular, the velocity process $\Y$ is given as a nondegenerate diffusion process, whereas the definition of the position process $\X$ implies $\Z$ to be degenerate, respectively hypoelliptic.\\ For the estimation of the invariant density of $\Z$, we employ a kernel density estimator and obtain highly nonclassical rates of convergence for the $\sup$-norm risk in all dimensions.
-The rates of convergence are nonclassical in multiple ways.
+In the following, we focus on the nonparametric estimation of the invariant density and the drift of a multidimensional diffusion {$\Z$ described by \eqref{eq: sde}, assuming a continuous record of observations is available.
+Invariant density estimation for stochastic damping Hamiltonian systems has been investigated before by \cite{cattiaux2014} and \cite{Comte2017}, focusing however on estimation based on discrete (and partial) observations.
+The framework of continuous observations considered here is different in some respects.} { On the one hand, it has been shown in the current reference \cite{delattre2020} in the scalar framework that the assumption of continuous observations allows for a refined variance analysis and, as a consequence, for the derivation of nonclassical convergence rates for nonparametric estimation of the invariant density.
+On the other hand, the question of estimation under partial observations, i.e., based only on observations of the position $\X$, does not need to be considered in our setting: The assumption of continuous observations trivialises this problem, as the path of $\Y$ is easily computable by derivation of $\X$ in this case.
+Similar to \cite{delattre2020}'s approach, we employ a kernel estimator for estimating the invariant density, considering now however a general $d$-dimensional framework and the $\sup$-norm as a risk criterion.} {To find a good compromise between appropriate generality and technical complexity, we work with an anisotropic mixture of isotropic smoothness assumptions, i.e., we assume that the components $\X$ and $\Y$ are associated with H\"older-smoothness coefficient $\beta_1$ and $\beta_2$, respectively, where $\beta_1=\beta_2$ does not necessarily hold (see Definition \ref{def: holder} for the precise description).} The upper bounds on the $\sup$-norm rates of convergence which we derive are nonclassical in multiple ways.
 Firstly, they depend largely on the set, respectively point, where the invariant density is estimated.
-Secondly, the ratio of the smoothness parameters of the invariant density's assumed anisotropic H\"older regularity also plays a vital role in the rate of convergence.
-Lastly, the proven rates of convergence are faster than in the classical case of kernel density estimation based on a discrete set of i.i.d.\ observations.
-These results can be seen as an extension of \cite{delattre2020}, where similar observations were made for the pointwise risk in the scalar case.
+Secondly, the ratio of the smoothness parameters of the invariant density's assumed anisotropic H\"older regularity also plays a vital role in the rate of convergence. {The function $\Upsilon$ introduced in \eqref{def:Ups} reflects these specifities.} Lastly, the proven rates of convergence are faster than in the classical case of kernel density estimation based on a discrete set of i.i.d.~observations.
 All of the aforementioned nonclassicalities stem from the variance bounds for the kernel density estimator in Section \ref{subsec: variance}, which are a result of the degeneracy of $\Z$.
 For a more thorough explanation of this, see Section \ref{subsec: rate inv}.
-The last observation of the rate of convergence being faster than in the classical case of nonparametric density estimation has also been made for nondegenerate diffusion processes, see e.g.\ \cite{dalalyan07} or \cite{strauch18}, or more generally for suitable Markov processes \cite{dexheimer2020mixing}.
-Invariant density estimation for stochastic damping Hamiltonian systems has also been investigated before by \cite{cattiaux2014} and \cite{comte2017}.
-However since these works focus on estimation based on discrete (and partial) observations, the nonclassical variance behaviour, respectively rates of convergence, are not reflected in their results.
-The question of estimation under partial observations, i.e.\ based only on observations of the position $\X$, also does not need to be considered in our framework, since the assumption of continuous observations trivialises this problem. \\ For the estimation of the drift
+The last observation of the rate of convergence being faster than in the classical case of nonparametric density estimation has also been made for nondegenerate diffusion processes, see, e.g., \cite{dalalyan07} or \cite{strauch18}, or more generally for suitable Markov processes \cite{dexheimer2020mixing}.